 When I see a good balance in the bank account and when I see the cupboards full and when I see healthy and satisfied family all around me then I am happy and full of praise and adoration.
 But in those times, if I am honest, I am confident in me; in what I can accomplish; in what I can produce.
 I don’t see God’s hand in all that provision and I am not trusting in Him as my Shepherd and I am not living in a spirit of thanksgiving to Him.
 The truth is, the good days are all about ME!

-So, it is no surprise that when the bank balance is getting low or the health fails or the human relationships get dicey that I have bad days, really really bad days.
+So, it is no surprise that when Covid-19 and all the other “stuff” that has come with 2020: the bank balance getting low or the health fails or human relationships get dicey…that I have bad days, really really bad days.
 I even get mad at God and blame Him for not answering prayers which may or may not have even been said!
 If that is not a dumb sheep, I don’t know what is!

 If I am truly going to believe this and live this and rest in this, then I have to believe that David’s Shepherd is also My Shepherd!
 And I do!!
 Do you?